Skip to main content

 Key Facts

-1. Two laboratory‑confirmed Nipah cases (both nurses) reported on 26 Jan 2026 in North 24 Parganas, West Bengal; one fatal.
+1. Two laboratory‑confirmed Nipah cases were reported on 26 January 2026 in North 24 Parganas, West Bengal.

-2. Nipah virus is an RNA zoonotic pathogen with a case‑fatality rate of 40‑75%; no licensed vaccine or specific antiviral (WHO).
+3. Nipah virus is a zoonotic RNA virus with a case‑fatality rate of 40‑75 % and no licensed vaccine or specific antiviral.

 Background & Context